Aditya Prakash (architect): Career

 One Continuous Line: Art, Architecture and Urbanism of Aditya Prakash written by Vikramaditya Prakash was published by Mapin Publishing in 2021.
 This book was awarded a grant by the Graham Foundation.

 Aditya Prakash exhibited his art in several galleries all over India, including the Taj Art Gallery in Mumbai.
-Four of his architectural drawings are included as a part of the 2022The Project of Independence exhibition at MoMA Museum of Modern Art in New York.
+His work was included as a part of the 2022 The Project of Independence exhibition at MoMA Museum of Modern Art in New York, and the 2024 Tropical Modernism exhibition at the Victoria and Albert Museum in London.
+An exhibition, curated by Deepika Gandhi and Eashan Chaufla, of Prakash's art, architecture, furniture, sculpture and photography was held at the Punjab Kala Bhavan in Chandigarh in 2025.

+His art archive is held in Seattle.

+In 2023 Phantom Hands released a limited edition of chairs designed by him known as the Aditya Prakash Collection.